Everything You Need to Know About the Common App

 In 1975, 15 colleges got together to simplify the application and admission process.
 The result was the Common Application, a single application that students could send to multiple colleges.

-Over the years, the Common App has evolved into an application platform and college admissions hub where students can research various colleges, find financial aid and scholarships, access university resources, and navigate their entire college application journey.
-A staggering 5.6 million students applied through the Common App platform in 2019-2020 alone.
+Over the years, the Common App has evolved into an application platform and college admissions hub where students can research various colleges, find financial aid and scholarships, access university resources, find virtual mentors, and navigate their entire college application journey.
+A staggering 5.6 million applications were submitted through the Common App platform by more than 1 million students in 2019-2020 alone.

 Which Colleges and Universities Accept the Common App?